RTEMS/rtems-docs/user/tools/tester.rst

 * The ``--log`` option sends the output to a log file.
 By default only failed tests log the complete output.
 * The ``--rtems-bsp`` option selects the erc32 BSP.
-* The path to the RTEMS tools so GDB can be found.
 * The path to the erc32 BSP tests to run.
 If you add subdirectories to the path specific tests can be run.
 * The test results so far.
 See details below.